Characterizing Exoplanet Habitability: Direct Detection of Surface Liquid Water

 Detecting glint or ocean polarization signatures requires, first and foremost, surface sensitivity and a favorable orbital inclination for the target so that the appropriate phase angles can be accessed.
-Polarization fraction peaks span roughly 45$^{\circ}$ of phase angle, implying a minimum required inclination of 20--30$^{\circ}$ (where an inclination of 90$^{\circ}$ is edge-on).
-Additionally, by error propagation, measuring a polarization fraction of $f$ (which is the difference between the perpendicular and parallel polarized fluxes divided by the total flux) to a given signal-to-noise ratio (SNR; given by $f/\sigma_{f}$) would require that the total flux measurement be improved by a factor of $\sqrt{2}/f$, implying a total flux measurement SNR (i.e., $F/\sigma_{F}$) of roughly 20 is needed to detect $f\sim0.2$ at ${\rm{SNR}}=3$.
-For the glint signature, which occurs at more extreme phases, detection would require a minimum inclination of about 60$^{\circ}$.
-For such favorable inclinations, resolving an Earth twin at $2\lambda/D$ from a Sun-like host at 10~pc with a coronagraph would require an 8~meter diameter telescope (taking $\alpha = 150^{\circ}$ and $\lambda=1$~$\mu$m), or a starshade capable of providing an inner working angle of 50~mas.
-For a Sun-like host at 5~pc, these requirements drop to a 4~meter diameter telescope or a starshade with a 100~mas inner working angle.
-Notably, both the polarization and glint measurements can be accomplished with broadband observations that avoid strong near-infrared molecular features, which helps to drive down requisite integration times.
+Measuring a polarization fraction of $f$ to a given signal-to-noise ratio (SNR) would require that the individual polarized flux measurements be improved by a factor of $\sqrt{2}/f$, implying the flux measurements be at a SNR of roughly 20 to detect $f\sim0.2$ at ${\rm{SNR}}=3$.
+For the glint reflectivity and polarization signatures, which occur at somewhat extreme crescent phases, detection would require a minimum inclination of about 60$^{\circ}$.
+For such favorable inclinations, resolving an Earth twin at $2\lambda/D$ from a Sun-like host at 10~pc would require an 8~meter diameter telescope (taking $\alpha = 150^{\circ}$ and $\lambda=1$~$\mu$m).
+Notably, both the polarization and glint measurements can be accomplished with broadband observations, which helps to drive down requisite integration times.

-\subsection{Surface Pressure and Temperature}
+\section{Surface Pressure and Temperature}

 Numerous indicators impart information about pressure and temperature on spectra, although the scale of these signatures can sometimes be quite small.
 The Rayleigh scattering optical depth is sensitive to the column abundances of primary atmospheric constituents, molecular lines (and bands) are broadened by pressure and thermal effects, and infrared spectra directly indicate the atmospheric and, possibly, surface thermal state.
 Thus, depending on the wavelength range and observational approach, it is possible to use spectra to make inferences about the pressure and temperature at the surface of an exoplanet, thereby constraining habitability.